Dreaming of the Sun: Starting a Herb Garden

 A bright orange calendula flower with a tiny bug near the center

-Medicinal qualities: Calendula is a wound-healing herb that's renowned for its ability to sooth, clear, and nourish the skin.
-Internally, calendula encourages lymphatic flow, reduces inflammation, and support the repair of damaged gut tissue.
+Medicinal qualities: Calendula is a wound-healing herb that's renowned for its ability to soothe, clear, and nourish the skin.
+Internally, calendula encourages lymphatic flow, modulates inflammation, and supports the healing of damaged gut tissue.

-Growing conditions: Calendula does best in sunny spots, but tolerates some shade as well.
+Growing conditions: An annual, calendula does best in sunny spots, but tolerates some shade as well.
 It grows prolifically all through summer and well into the fall if protected from frost.

 How to harvest: To harvest, just snip off the flower heads.
 This encourages more blooms and growth.